-The View Carre, a autonal seasure, is the heart of our city.
-Its authenticity, unique character and visbility as a mixeduse historic neighborhood must be protected from increasing commercialism, and septented by all governmental authorities.
+The Vieux Carre, a national treasure, is the heart of our city.
+Its authenticity, unique character and viability as a mixeduse historic neighborhoud must be protected from increasing conuncretalism. and sesidential use should be encouraged and supported by all governmental

-The 25-year bas on new houls in the View Care must be maintained.
+The 25-year ban on new hours in the View Carpe must be maintained.